Business Constraints vs Random Problems (The Diagnostic That Separates the $86K Plateau From the $120K System)

 Written by Nour Boustani for mid five-figure to low six-figure founders and operators who want every hour and dollar of effort to move the revenue needle, not vanish into non-constraint “improvements.”

-Business Constraints Explained (Theory of Constraints Simplified)
+Business Constraints Explained for $80K–$120K Founders Using Theory of Constraints

 A business constraint is the single limiting factor that caps your entire system’s output.
 Not the biggest problem.
 Not the most urgent issue.
 The one bottleneck that, when relieved, increases total capacity.